fxlin/p3-tee/docs/prepare-fs.md

 ``out-br/target/``
 But it will be overwritten.

-The overlay filesystem is here, so add files and them do "make..." optee-qemuv8/build/br-ext/board/qemu/overlay/
+The overlay filesystem is below, so add files and them do "make..."
+``optee-qemuv8/build/br-ext/board/qemu/overlay/``

 ## Boot without typing username "root"